 Lewis recently worked in the Philippines after a decade in USA and Europe advising governments across all continents on public financial management.
 Before moving to Manila in February 2018 he was Head of the PEFA Secretariat, a global initiative for assessing and strengthening public financial management performance where he led a major revision of the Public Expenditure and Financial Accountability (PEFA) diagnostic methodology and supported PFM capacity building in more than 100 countries.
 Lewis designed and implemented public sector financial management reform initiatives which included working with the Australian Government Department of Finance and UK Treasury where he contributed to accrual and performance budgeting, privatization, public agency governance, service quality, integrated reporting and public sector accountability.
 He is now focused on supporting the Philippines government to strengthen their public financial management arrangements, especially in the areas of public investment and budget management, audit and review.

-Neema is a Certified Public Accountant (CPA) and a Fellow of CPA.
-Neema has held various high profile positions in Accountancy and Audit roles since 2000.
+Neema is a certified public accountant (CPA) and a fellow of CPA.
+Neema has held various high profile positions in accountancy and audit since 2000.
 She became the first female partner in Ernst & Young Partnership Tanzania as Assurance/Audit Partner.
-Neema is also a Certified Trainer of Corporate Governance and Certified Company Director of the Commonwealth Association of Corporate Governance; Certified Information Systems Auditor (CISA) through Information System Audit and Control Association (ISACA); Certified Basel ii Professional (CBiiPro) and Basel ii Compliance Professionals Association (BCPA).
-And has a Diploma in International Financial Reporting from ACCA.
+Neema is also a Certified Trainer of Corporate Governance and Certified Company Director of the Commonwealth Association of Corporate Governance; a Certified Information Systems Auditor (CISA) through Information System Audit and Control Association (ISACA); a Certified Basel ii Professional (CBiiPro) and Basel ii Compliance Professionals Association (BCPA).
+And she has a Diploma in International Financial Reporting from ACCA.

 Neema was appointed by the Minister for Finance to join the National Board of Accountants and Auditors (NBAA) Governing Board and also served in NBAA Technical Committee for and is a member of the National IPSAS Steering Committee.
 She joined the Membership Panel of the International Public Sector Accounting Standards Board Consultative Advisory Group (IPSASB CAG) and works closely with the NBAA and Central Government to ensure smooth migration from cash basis IPSAS to IPSAS accrual.